Inkjourney/agentkit/docs/agentkit/api/cli.md

 ## Overview

-The CLI surface currently lives in `agentkit.cli.main` and powers the `llm-agent` entry point declared in `packages/agentkit/pyproject.toml`.
+The CLI surface currently lives in `agentkit.cli.main` and powers the `agentkit` entry point declared in the repository root `pyproject.toml`.

 ## Key Functions